How to clean vinyl siding – remove mold stains and dirt without a pressure washer

 Clean vinyl siding using vinegar, dish soap, bleach and more to remove tough mold stains and dirt.
 Plus, the real reason why pressure washing isn't a good move

-light colored vinyl siding
+Light colored clean vinyl siding on house exterior

 (Image credit: Photo by Keagan Henman on Unsplash)

-There are lots of pros to having vinyl siding for your home's exterior.
-It's inexpensive, easy to install, doesn't require painting – with no risk of stripping either as the color is baked in and 100 per cent homogenous – and finally, it's easy to maintain.
-You can clean vinyl siding with just a couple of household ingredients like dish soap and water.
-For a more thorough clean, you can turn to bleach and for a more natural clean, some even choose vinegar.
+Looking to clean vinyl siding?
+There are lots of pros to having this material on the outskirts of your home's exterior.
+It's inexpensive, easy to install, doesn't require painting – with no risk of stripping either as the color is baked in and 100 percent homogenous — and finally, it's easy to maintain.

-How to clean vinyl siding
+How to clean vinyl siding with dish soap

-• A bucket of warm water
+2. A bucket of warm water

-Apply the solution to the siding with a soft-bristled, clean brush and starting from the bottom up, scrubbing the entire length of each section.
-Hicks says 'For best results, use a cloth or soft bristled brush and start from the bottom so your cleaning solution doesn’t leave streaks or drip off the side of the house. ' When you reach the end of each lap, hose it down before it dries naturally as this will help stop it streaking.
+Hicks says "For best results, use a washable cloth [like these from Elinee at Amazon] or soft-bristled brush and start from the bottom so your cleaning supplies don’t leave streaks or drip off the side of the house.
+When you reach the end of each lap, hose it down before it dries naturally as this will help stop it streaking."

 How to clean vinyl siding with vinegar